KafeelTahir/pythonAWS/README.md

 webotron currently has following features:

 -list buckets
 -list contents of a bucket
+-create and setup bucket